- Route: Ozarks

 I am passionate about the healthcare system and I hope to improve it by utilizing data and redesigning technology.
 I also aspire to start a non-profit organization that will provide an avenue to pre-health students to be exposed to non-privilege communities to help close the gap of the health inequalities.
 In healthcare, I always look forward into advancements and finding cures, however, my focus is on preventative measures.
 I believe that we should put more effort to understanding the cause of the problems and find ways to minimize the damages.

-If I'm not talking about healthcare, I'm probably riding a bike on campus, cooking it up in the kitchen, or rock climbing.
+If I'm not talking about healthcare, I'm probably riding a bike on campus, pulling an all-nighter at the PCL, or rock climbing.

 Fun fact: I am the youngest of 8 children, and will be the first to obtain a bachelor degree.